Simple Vegan Ramen

 - 1 shallot thinly sliced in rounds

-- 2 tablespoon sesame oil separated
+- 2 tbsp sesame oil separated

 - 2 bundles baby bok choy sliced in half lengthwise